Powerful computing doesn’t come much cheaper than with a ChromeBook. I take a look at Acer C720 from 2013.

 Mac OS X 10.5 Leopard, released on October 26, 2007, was the biggest change to Mac OS X since Apple first released OS X 10.0 in March 2001.
 For the first time, a version of OS X was certified as Unix, and the new unified appearance makes Leopard friendlier and less confusing for users.

 Apple “refreshed” the Mac mini the same day it unveiled new iMacs, iLife ’08, and iWork ’08.
-The updated model finally moves the Mini from the outdated Core Duo to a Core 2 Duo processor – along with faster CPU speeds.
-Between the newer, more efficient CPU and 8-10% higher clock speeds, we expect 15-25% […]
+The updated model finally moves the Mini from the outdated Core Duo to a Core 2 Duo processor, giving it 64-bit capabilities along with faster CPU speeds.
+Between the newer, more efficient CPU and 8-10% higher clock speeds, […]

 Kudos to Apple for abandoning the Intel Core Solo used in the original entry-level Intel Mac mini.
 With the September 2006 revision, both models have Core Duo processors.
 Oddly, these are the only second-generation Intel Macs not to use Core 2 Duo CPUs, something we’ve never understood.